Parul University Law Admissions 2025

 The Consortium of National Law Universities (NLUs) will conduct CLAT Admissions 2025 for admission into law programmes of participating NLUs.
-Candidates have to appear for the Common Law Admission Test.
-Those who have a valid score in the exam have to register for CLAT 2025 counselling as part of the CLAT 2025 admission process.
+The conducting body released the revised CLAT 2025 results on May 17, 2025.
+Candidates with a valid score in the exam have to register for CLAT 2025 counselling as part of the CLAT 2025 admission process.
 There are 24 participating NLUs in CLAT admissions 2025.
 RPNLU Prayagraj is the latest NLU to join the consortium.
 There are a total of 3864 5-year LLB seats and 1,551 LLM seats in the admission process of CLAT 2025 including the CLAT NRI quota and supernumerary seats.
 Read on to get all the details on CLAT 2025 admission including the admission counselling process, seat matrix and more.

-The consortium will conduct CLAT 2025 on December 1, 2024, in offline mode.
-By appearing for the exam, law aspirants can participate in NLU admissions 2025 to enrol in the 5-year LLB and LLM programmes of participating NLUs.
+The consortium conducted CLAT 2025 on December 1, 2024, in offline mode.
+Only those students who appeared for the CLAT exam can participate in NLU admissions 2025 to enrol in the 5-year LLB and LLM programmes of participating NLUs.

 Particulars | Details |